-Play.sport is a collaborative intervention led by Sport NZ to improve the quality of physical education (PE), sport, physical activity and play experiences in schools, and the connection between schools and their communities, including sports clubs and the home.
+A four-year pilot programme from 2016 to 2019 to improve the quality of physical education, sport, physical activity and play experiences in schools, and the connection between schools and their communities.

 Being piloted in 45 schools in Waitakere and Upper Hutt, its vision is “every child and young person in the community having quality, fun, challenging and inspiring PE, sport, physical activity and play experiences that develop their physical literacy and wellbeing.”

 Play.sport’s key focus is on helping create an active school culture, and supporting schools and teachers to enhance the planning and delivery of the Health and Physical Education (HPE) curriculum.

 Play.sport is being delivered in partnership with accredited education professionals, local councils and regional sports trusts (RSTs), and is supported by the Ministry of Education and ACC.